EthicalML/awesome-production-machine-learning/CONTRIBUTING.md

 * The library should not be repeated across more than one section
 * In order to propose a new section, please add an issue first for discussion
 * In order to add a new section at least 5-10 (the more the more likely) new tools have to be identified and clear separation of a sub-area has to be made as a case
+    * To increase changes please open an issue to discuss adding a new section first to avoid a chance of changes rejected

 ## Decision Making Process